spack/spack-tutorial/tutorial_environments.rst

 Notice the command shows Spack created the environment, updated the view, and gave the command needed to activate it.
-Since the environment is unmanaged, it must be referenced by its directory path.
+Since the environment is independent, it must be referenced by its directory path.

 Let's see what really happened by listing the directory contents